chef/chef-web-docs/chef_master/source/custom_resources.rst

 .. end_tag

 Custom resources were introduced in Chef version 12.5 and are now the preferred method of writing your own resources in Chef.
-If you are using an older version of the chef-client, please see our `legacy documentation <https://docs-archive.chef.io/release/12-4/custom_resources.html>`__, as well as the `compat_resource <https://github.com/chef-cookbooks/compat_resource>`__ cookbook for information on using custom resources with chef-client 12.1 - 12.4.
+If you are using an older version of the chef-client, please see our `legacy documentation <https://docs-archive.chef.io/release/12-4/custom_resources.html>`__.

 As of Chef client 12.14, individual resource properties can be marked as ``sensitive: true``, which suppresses the value of that property when exporting the resource's state.